appirio-tech/gulp-tasks/README.md

 `gulp styleguide` generates the [SC5 Styleguide](https://github.com/SC5/sc5-styleguide).

-`gulp watch-styleguide` runs `gulp styleguide` and allows live refresh.
+`gulp watch-styleguide` runs `gulp styleguide` and triggers a live refresh upon any changes to SCSS files.

 To pass in your own options for the styleguide, follow this example: